catmaid/CATMAID/sphinx-doc/source/ami.rst

 .. _ami:

-Creating a CATMAID instance on EC2
+Creating a CATMAID Instance on EC2
 ==================================

 If you use Amazon's EC2 service to host web services in the